phone icon

 Federal officials are cracking down on those hospitals that put their patients at risk of HAIs – and expose themselves to liability in hospital malpractice lawsuits – by withholding portions of their Medicare payments until they can clean up the situation.

 According to Kaiser Health News, those penalized amount to about a quarter of the nation’s hospitals.
-They will lose 1 percent of every Medicare payment for one year beginning in October.
+Beginning in October, they will lose 1 percent of every Medicare payment for one year.
 Eight of those hospitals are located in New York State.

 Facilities Identified in Hospital-Acquired Condition Reduction Program